shazz/MicroPython-CircuitPython-Experiments/wiki/comparison.md

 | TinyCLR | No | No | No | No | Maybe |
 | Dimensions | 101.6x60.0x19.5 (mm) | 85.7x54.6x 10.0 (mm) | 85.7x54.6x 10.0 (mm) | 52x76x12(mm) | ? |
 | Debug | SWD | SWD | SWD | SWD | ? |

+### Personal Opinion

+- From a pure technical point of view, I really like the pygamer, more than 2 times more performant (RAM and Clock) than the STM32 and... something nice for demoscene compos, a 12bits audio DAC.

+- Then.. from a developper point of view, the Meowbit is great, I prefer MicroPython over CircuitPython and the STM32F4 is easier to code than the ATSAMD51.

+- Without removable storage (SD), I found the other baords less interesting.

+- Overall, the brainpad is quite limited and the most expensive so not a good deal.